 Now, let’s learn how to prune a guava properly to encourage its healthy growth and maximize fruit production.

 Three types of cuts are used on guava trees: thinning cuts, heading back, and pinching.
 Thinning helps counteract the tree’s dense growth to let light and air into the inner branches, which helps them stay healthy and productive.
 It also makes the fruit easier to reach.
 To thin, simply remove some of the branches by cutting them at their base.

 Pinching means removing the growing tip of shoots.
 Heading back means pruning individual branches to reduce their length.
 These techniques allow you to control the horizontal spread of the tree.
 Guava flowers on new growth, so these cuts also induce the tree to produce more flowers and fruit.

 It is important to prune established trees regularly to prevent them from spreading away from the original planting location.
 Guavas have become invasive trees in some regions of Florida, Hawaii, and elsewhere.
 Remove any suckers that appear at the base of the tree or above the roots and cut back branches that spread too far.

 When to Prune Guava Trees

-Prune guavas 3 to 4 months after planting to train them to the desired shape.
-If you are pruning yours to a tree shape, select a single trunk and 3 or 4 lateral (side) branches.
+Prune guavas three to four months after planting to train them to the desired shape.
+If you are pruning yours to a tree shape, select a single trunk and three or four lateral (side) branches.
 Remove all other shoots.
-Pinch back the tips of the selected side branches when they are 2 to 3 feet (0.6 to 0.9 meters) long.
+Pinch back the tips of the selected side branches when they are 2 to 3 feet (61-91 cm.) long.
 This will encourage them to produce additional branches.